armory/docs/content/en/docs/spinnaker/terraform-use-integration.md

         * **Destroy**: Run `terraform destroy`.
 Optionally, you can ignore state locking.
 Armory recommends you do not ignore state locking because it can lead to state corruption.
 Only ignore state locking if you understand the consequences.
         * **Output**: Run `terraform output`.
       * **Targets**: Scope execution to a certain subset of resources.
       * **Workspace**: [Terraform workspace](https://www.terraform.io/docs/state/workspaces.html) to use.
 The workspace gets created if it does not already exist.
-Fore remote backends, the workspace must be explicit or prefixed.
+For remote backends, the workspace must be explicit or prefixed.
 For more information about what that means, see the Terraform documentation about [remote backends](https://www.terraform.io/docs/backends/types/remote.html)
     * **Main Terraform Artifact**
       * **Expected Artifact**: Required.
 Select or define only one `git/repo` type artifact.
         ![Terraform git repo artifact](/images/terraform-git-repo.png)